 In essence, they’ve employed the Venturi effect to cool this house.
 Its windward west wall features a number of operable windows, while the leeward east wall, has fewer.
 So when wind slips into the porous west wall, it accelerates to escape through the smaller openings on the east, generating a draft throughout the house even on days with only a slight breeze.

 They conducted energy modeling for efficiency, and spray-foamed the entire envelope with insulation.
 There’s a solar hot water panel on the roof, and a ductless mini-split HVAC system with a passive vent for fresh air exchange.
-The home utilizes fairly humble materials, including Hardie plank and panel siding, vinyl windows, asphalt roof shingles, and sheetrock.
+The home utilizes fairly humble materials, including Hardie plank and polymer siding, vinyl windows, asphalt roof shingles, and sheetrock.
 Still, as the architect says, it creates a compelling form and space.

 The finished home came in at a modest $168,000, or $117 per square foot.